 If selected for admission, you will be required to submit official transcripts to the Division of Graduate Studies in order to secure your offer of admission.
 Please note: if you previously attended SF State, you do not need to submit a SFSU transcript.

 If selected for admssion, please mail official transcripts to:

 San Francisco State University

 San Francisco, CA 94132

-- If you currently ARE a matriculated M.A. student at SF State, and you wish to apply for admission to the program, you do not need to apply to the university, but you must fill out the internal English Department application and submit the application, statement of purpose, and unofficial transcripts to the Department of English office in HUM 484.
-Details on what should be included in the statement of purpose are above.
-The application is available online (pdf).The deadline to apply for fall semester is May 1; the deadline to apply for spring semester is November 1.
+- If you currently ARE a matriculated M.A. student at SF State, and you wish to apply for admission to the program, you must fill out the Grad Studies certificate application form and submit the application to the Department of English office in HUM 484 or email: email@example.com.The deadline to apply for fall semester is May 1; the deadline to apply for spring semester is November 1.
 Spring 2022 application deadline has been extended to December 1.